Yuan Francisco

-Yuan Francisco (born February 11, 2010) is a Filipino child actor & commercial model.
+Yuan Francisco (born February 11, 2010) is a Filipino teenaged male actor and commercial model.

 Acting career

 Yuan aka Pao-Pao started in print and TV commercials.
 He became a household name after he appeared in a series of commercials by a fabric softener and since guested in various TV shows.
 One of his most significant roles on TV was Encantadia 2016, where he played Pao-Pao, the bearer of the 5th gem.